 A dog with a short stumpy tail has a downside as the dog may be at a slight disadvantage compared to other dogs.

-A docked tail isn't a very effective rudder in the water, nor can it help with balance as much as a longer tail would do.
+A docked tail isn't a very effective rudder in the water, nor can it help with balance as much as a long tail.

 There are many cocker spaniels with full tails, and personally, I love the look and wish my Cocker Spaniel still had his little wagging tail!